The 10 Poorest Cities In Maryland For 2023

-The poorest places in Maryland are Hagerstown and Frostburg for 2023 based on Saturday Night Science.
+The poorest places in Maryland are Frostburg and Cambridge for 2024 based on Saturday Night Science.

 Like all states, Maryland has certain places that are going on hard times.
 These Maryland places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.